 Pet ownership is linked to positive health outcomes across a wide variety of metrics.
 In addition to heightened self-esteem, pet owners tend to be more physically fit, less lonely, and more extroverted than individuals who do not own pets, according to Allen McConnell of Miami University in Ohio.
 The American Heart Association has even found a correlation between owning a dog and having a lowered chance of risk for heart failure and heart disease!
 See Youtube video about How Pets Contribute to Healthy Aging

 Everyone loves a good massage, but according to studies, the health benefits of massage go beyond just a nice feeling.
 There is specific research that shows that massage is especially helpful for the health of seniors.
-There are many benefits ranging from pain relief to improved immune function, to feeling more connected and cared for.
+There are many benefits ranging from pain relief, to improved immune function, and feeling more connected and cared for.
 While deep tissue may not be the route to go for seniors, gentler massages such as Swedish Massage, Manual Lymphatic Drainage, and hand and foot reflexology can be the perfect therapeutic touch.
 For example, hand massages and reflexology can help immensely if you suffer from arthritis, carpal tunnel, or other chronic hand pain issues; mobility and range of motion can also be improved.
 Foot massages and foot reflexology can help with neuropathy and improve circulation, energy levels, sleep and so much more.

 Check out our services to learn more:

-No matter where you are at on your health journey, and no matter what age you are, you can always improve your quality of life.
+No matter where you are on your health journey, and no matter what age you are, you can always improve your quality of life.
 Work to be physically, mentally, and socially active.
 We need to put the work in to ensure that our bodies, our minds, and our relationships are strong.
 Don’t let physical setbacks or judgements from society tell you how to live your life.
 Older folks are a huge asset to our society, not a burden.
 With age often comes experience, wisdom, stability, and other unique qualities that younger people just don’t have yet.
 Seniors, try to help and support other seniors AND try to show the younger folk how to really live!